Byron Buxton: 2018–present

 Buxton's 2018 season got off to a sloppy start, as he spent some stints on the disabled list due to a toe injury and migraines.
 On July 2, he was activated from the disabled list, but also optioned to Triple-A Rochester.
 In the majors, he batted .156/.183/.200 while striking out 28 times in 90 at bats, and stole five bases without being caught.
-The Twins opted not to promote Buxton to the major leagues during September call-ups, a decision that Buxton said, "didn’t go over well."
+The Twins opted not to promote Buxton to the major leagues during September call-ups, a decision that Buxton said, "didn't go over well."
 He yet again led MLB in sprint speed, again at 30.5 feet per second.

-On April 22, 2019, Buxton´s streak of 33 stolen bases was ended after he was caught stealing by Robinson Chirinos of the Houston Astros.
+On April 22, 2019, Buxton's streak of 33 stolen bases was ended after he was caught stealing by Robinson Chirinos of the Houston Astros.
 In 2019, Buxton batted .262 and had the fastest sprint speed of all American League players, at 30.3 feet/second.

-In the abbreviated 2020 Major League Baseball season, Buxton played 39 of Minnesota's 60 games, primarily missing time due to a shoulder injury sustained in late-August.
-Despite the injury, Buxton had a successful season, including a career-high .577 slugging percentage.
+In the abbreviated 2020 Major League Baseball season, Buxton played 39 of Minnesota's 60 games, primarily missing time due to a shoulder injury sustained in late August.
+Buxton batted .254 with a .267 on base percentage and a career-high .577 slugging percentage in 39 games.

 Buxton was named the American League Player of the Month for April 2021, when he hit .426 with 8 home runs and 14 RBIs.

 On December 1, 2021, Buxton signed a seven-year, $100 million contract extension with the Twins.